oceanprotocol-archive/OEPs/6/README.md

 see that this will flow downstream of this task and it will be available for next tasks.
 This keeps your workflow more modular by using the same tasks in different positions in a workflow.

-As shown below we can notice that all operations are moving in one direction from top to down.
+As shown below we can notice that all operations are moving in one direction from top to bottom.
 You can use tree data structure but DAGs are more optimized to use the same operation multiple times.
+For instance we use
+<code>T1</code> called twice during workflow execution.

 ![DAG Example](imgs/DAG.png)